Carmel Clay Public Library: Early history

 The Carmel Library was unofficially created in 1896 by the Wednesday Literary Club, largely organized by a school teacher named Luther Haines.
 The library was officially founded in 1904 by a group of trustees.
 A grant of US$11,000 was given to the library on March 14, 1913, to expand the building by the Carnegie Corporation.
 The building was largely constructed between 1911 and 1914.
 The building was later transformed into a restaurant entitled "Woody's Library Restaurant," with books still present at the building.
 In 1972, the Carnegie library was replaced by a larger building.
 That facility was renovated in 1986, doubling its size, and was renamed Carmel Clay Public Library in reference to the city of Carmel and Clay Township.

 Modern history

 The present 132000 ft2, two-story Main Library was constructed between 1997 and 1999.
 With the completion of a large-scale expansion and renovation project in 2022, the Main Library includes a Digital Media Lab, public meeting and study rooms, dedicated spaces for Youth Services and Teen Services, and an onsite coffee shop.

 The library opened its first branch location, a 5000 ft2 facility in the Village of WestClay in 2020.

-During the expansion and renovation, the library temporarily moved to a former grocery store's building, storing some materials in the former refrigerators.
+During the expansion and renovation, the library temporarily moved to a former Marsh Supermarkets building, storing some materials in the former refrigerators.